brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     if local_rank == 0:
         print("Epoch: {}, Step: {}, Loss: {}".format(epoch, step, running_loss / step))
 ```

-### Config file
+### The DeepSpeed config file

 The bulk of the code is very simple as it follows the DeepSpeed *recipe*.
 The real *nuance* and complexity of using DeepSpeed is the config file (`.json`).
-The number of possible fields in the config is very large, and they define parallelism, precision, solvers, etc. These fields are detailed in the [DeepSpeed config documentation](https://www.deepspeed.ai/docs/config-json/).
+The number of possible fields in the config is very large, as they define parallelism, precision, solvers, etc. These fields are detailed in the [DeepSpeed config documentation](https://www.deepspeed.ai/docs/config-json/).
 Here we start with a simple config, where the configure the DeepSpeed logger to output at every 100 epochs (`steps_per_print`), and define the optimizer (`optimizer`) and LR scheduler (`scheduler`) settings:

 ```json
 {